replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-kubeconfig.md

 # cluster kubeconfig

 Download the credentials for a test cluster.
-For more information, see [About the Compatibility Matrix](/vendor/testing-about).
+For more information, see [About Compatibility Matrix](/vendor/testing-about).

 ## Usage